RikuKunMS2/moonlight-ios-vision/README.md

+# TEST FLIGHT
+The testflight has finally been approved now: https://testflight.apple.com/join/poWcaME5

 # MOUSE SUPPORT
 * You MUST go into GENERAL -> KEYBOARD and TRACKPAD -> Enable Two Finger Secondary Click or for Magic Mouse enable Secondary Click (Set to Right)